16 min read

 When you are ready to test a product or content idea, you can send your email subscribers a survey or even an interactive quiz to help you gather data that will influence your content creation process.
 This data can be used to thoughtfully segment your subscribers even further.

 You may find that some of your email segments will overlap with one another.
-This means someone who purchases your ebook on beginner’s yoga might also attend a local yoga meetup you host.
 When subscribers purchase multiple offerings, you can layer the segments to reach loyal customers who are more likely to buy from you again.

 Inside the emails, you can ask your audience to self-select what they would like to learn more about by including Link Triggers.
 Start with choosing two or three topics and let your audience decide what they are most interested in.